Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Symbols

 Both King Lear and House Boy are also make use of symbolism to convey their themes and symbolism.
 In King Lear, the fool serves as a symbol of the truth that the other characters are enable or unwilling to see.
-He speaks in riddle and paradox using
+He speaks in riddle and paradox using humour and wit to expose the felly of those around